sudara999/rascomp/README.md

 #### The Symbol Table

 The symbol table is stored as a hash-table called `symbol_table`.
-The implementation of the hash-table can be found in the file hash_tab.c.
+The implementation of the hash-table can be found in the file `hash_tab.c`.

 ### Testing the Symbol Table

-The program testSymbolTable.c will test the Symbol Table functions implemented in symbol_table.c.
+The program `testSymbolTable.c` will test the Symbol Table functions implemented in `symbol_table.c`.
+Run `make` in the root of the project directory to compile the symbol-table manager tester, `test_symbol_table`.